lennartkloock/hexarch-comparison/README.md

 The code that can't be tested is mostly the same in both architectures.

 In the Hexarch implementation we can't test the `Postgres` and `RabbitMq` adapters.
-In the procedural approach we can't test the `postgres` and `rmq` modules.
+In the procedural approach we can't test the `db` and `events` modules.

 The HTTP handler can only be tested in the Hexarch implementation but it doesn't contain any business logic.